cerplot/luigi/doc/configuration.rst

 check_unfulfilled_deps
-  If true, the worker checks for completeness of dependencies before running a task.
-In case unfulfilled dependencies are detected, an exception is raised and the task will not run.
-This mechanism is useful to detect situations where tasks do not create their outputs properly, or when targets were removed after the dependency tree was built.
+  If true, the worker checks for completeness of dependencies before running a step.
+In case unfulfilled dependencies are detected, an exception is raised and the step will not run.
+This mechanism is useful to detect situations where steps do not create their outputs properly, or when targets were removed after the dependency tree was built.
 It is recommended to disable this feature only when the completeness checks are known to be bottlenecks, e.g. when the ``exists()`` calls of the dependencies' outputs are